 HR professionals have many roles within an organisation.
 They’re there to design, shape and implement workplace policy.
 They shape recruitment processes, make key organisational decisions and – perhaps most importantly – protect the wellbeing of their employees.

-In the UK, the week commencing May 8 is our National Mental Health Awareness Week.
-More often than not, we can see the focus shift towards people discussing how best to talk to family members and friends about mental health, or alternatively how to self-regulate when it comes to protecting the wellbeing of one’s mind.
+When it comes to mental health, more often than not, we can see the focus shift towards people discussing how best to talk to family members and friends about mental health issues, or alternatively how to self-regulate when it comes to protecting the wellbeing of one’s mind.

-For most adults, a large part of their world is comprised of their job.
+For most adults, a large part of their world comprises their job.

 They’ll spend significant amounts of their lifetime working and spending time with colleagues along with thinking or worrying about their careers.